jhmuller/jhmuller.github.io/README.md

 2. Simple Image Classification.
  I use tensorflow and Keras to try to distinguish between 2 kids of flowers.
 While a fairly simple task, it's not my first image classification project,  but one of the first where I tried a lot of tuning.
  I did manual tuning of the hyper parameters such as layers, dropout and learning rate.
-It's clear I am going to have to start using tools like Keras tune or some equivalent in PyTorch.
+It's clear I am going to have to start using tools like Keras tune or something equivalent in PyTorch.
 To see the code, open the notebook ***flowers.ipynb***
  from the repo https://github.com/jhmuller/flowers/